2009 Open GDF Suez

 The 2009 Open GDF Suez was a women's professional tennis tournament played on indoor hardcourts.
 It was the 17th edition of the Open GDF Suez (formerly known as the Open Gaz de France) and was a Premier tournament on the 2009 WTA Tour.
 It took place at Stade Pierre de Coubertin in Paris, France, from 9 February until 15 February 2009.

-The top three seeds were Serena Williams, the 2009 Australian Open singles champion and twice the winner of this event, Jelena Janković, a former World No. 1, and Elena Dementieva, the 2008 Olympic gold medalist in singles and a 2009 Australian Open semifinalist.
+The top three seeds were Serena Williams, the 2009 Australian Open singles champion and twice the winner of this event, Jelena Janković, a former world No. 1, and Elena Dementieva, the 2008 Olympic gold medalist in singles and a 2009 Australian Open semifinalist.
 Agnieszka Radwańska, home favourite Alizé Cornet, Patty Schnyder, Anabel Medina Garrigues, and two-time champion Amélie Mauresmo also played this event.

+Eighth-seeded Amélie Mauresmo won the singles title.
+It was her third title at the event, also winning in 2001 and 2006.